-Pilsen - May 6, 194 Since 1990, the City of Pilsen celebrates the anniversary of its liberation by the U.S. Army with a special event.
 Every year in early May, people from all over the world get to Pilsen to celebrate its liberation.
 Veterans are the protagonists of the celebrations, although their number is getting smaller as time passes.
-The Liberation Festival's main

-Liberation Festival in Pilsen vintage military parade Convoy of Liberty © City of Pilsen features are the parade of historical military vehicles, wreath laying ceremonies at the WWII memorials in the city and discussions with veterans, along with other events that involve the whole town.
-Patton George FROM SICILY TO PILSEN General
+The Liberation Festival's main features are the parade of historical military vehicles, wreath laying ceremonies at the WWII memorials in the city and discussions with veterans, along with other events that involve the whole town.